MicrochipTech/Wireless-Sensor-Network/README.md

 for example, Node4 during US masters on "Desert Suite 4". then we shipped the same node to india and put it on "Dominion" room. this way the same node, with the same code can be used for different location just by changing the flask application without the need to physicall program the device.

-**Updating the code physicall on the board is not an easy task to do on the field. we encourage you to think of methods like this and plan ahead to avoid updating the board FW.**
+**Updating the code physically on the board is not always convenient in the field.
+We encourage you to think of methods like this and plan ahead to avoid updating the board FW.**

 ```python
 #our Rooms database